VanilaMao/ShoppingInventory/README.md

    - kafka comsumer in Author service to receive password and user and kafka producer in user service to publish user and password

 V0.2(in the road): depends on free pensonal time:
-- Frontend: nav bar for groups, offers, inventories, payments on front-end.
+- Frontend: nav bar for groups, offers, inventories, payments.
 - Backend: offer-service ,inventory-service, payment-service
 - Devops: may move cloud from digital ocean to AWS/Azure (depends on buget)